1amASK/say-my-name/README.md

 # What does it do?

->This is a Python script which prompts the user until the name 'Heisenberg' is inputted.
+>This is a Python rpogram which prompts the user until the name 'Heisenberg' is inputted.
 ## Personal Info
 ---
 Some Links:
 - [GitHub](https://github.com/1amASK)
 - [Codewars](https://www.codewars.com/users/1amASK)